A multiscale continuous Galerkin method for stochastic simulation and robust design of photonic crystals

-We now focus on the simulation of waveguiding through photonic crystals, a feature widely used in telecommunications and optical wave control.
-Photonic crystals are structured materials that are assembled by combining different materials respecting the symmetries of the square or the hexagon, giving rise to a periodic nanostructure that exhibits the bandgap phenomenon.
-That is, there exists broad bands of frequencies for which wave propagation through the crystal is exponentially decaying.
-Common examples of such structures are dielectric rods in air or holes drilled in a dielectric slab, and its bandgaps have been extensively studied \cite{joannopoulos2011photonic}.
+We now focus on the simulation of waveguides in photonic crystals.
+Photonic crystals are assembled by combining different materials, giving rise to periodic nanostructures that exhibit the bandgap phenomenon.
+That is, there exists broad bands of frequencies for which wave propagation through the crystal is disallowed.
+Common examples of such structures are obtained by uniformly placing dielectric rods in air or drilling regular patterns of holes in a dielectric slab.
+The bandgap response of these structures has been studied extensively \cite{joannopoulos2011photonic}.
 Waveguiding arises as an application of photonic crystals whenever symmetry of the lattice is broken, for instance when a line of rods is removed from the crystal.
-In this scenario, if the crystal is illuminated with a wave whose frequency is in the gap, the wave will only be allowed to travel along the defect, as it will be evanescent away from the defect due to the exponential decay.
-The MSCG presented in this paper is therefore an attractive candidate to simulate photonic crystal applications, since they rely on the repetition of patterns on a lattice structure.
-Thus, the nature of the MSCG method will enable us to simulate large photonic crystal structures by computing only a handful of different subproblems.
+In this scenario, if the crystal is illuminated with a wave whose frequency is in the gap, the wave will only be allowed to travel along the defect and will decay exponentially away from the defect.
+The MSCG presented in this paper is therefore an attractive candidate to simulate photonic crystal applications, since by solving a small number of subproblems it enables the simulation of large lattice structures by exploiting the repeated patterns.